knetikcloud/knetikcloud-objc-client/docs/JSAPIObjectsApi.md

-NSString* templateId = @"templateId_example"; // The id of the template to get objects for NSNumber* size = @25; // The number of objects returned per page (optional) (default to 25) NSNumber* page = @1; // The number of the page returned, starting with 1 (optional) (default to 1) NSString* order = @"id:ASC"; // A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC] (optional) (default to id:ASC)
+NSString* templateId = @"templateId_example"; // The id of the template to get objects for NSString* filterNameSearch = @"filterNameSearch_example"; // Filter for items whose name starts with a given string. (optional)
+NSNumber* size = @25; // The number of objects returned per page (optional) (default to 25) NSNumber* page = @1; // The number of the page returned, starting with 1 (optional) (default to 1) NSString* order = @"id:ASC"; // A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC] (optional) (default to id:ASC)